urbit/urbit.org-reloaded/content/getting-started/_index.md

 a [growing ecosystem](https://urbit.org/ecosystem), and [used daily by thousands](https://network.urbit.org).

-The Urbit software stack consists of two high-level components: an operating system (Urbit OS) and an identity system (Urbit ID).
-If Urbit OS were a door, Urbit ID would be the key that unlocks it; the former requires the latter.
+Urbit consists of two high-level components: an operating system (Urbit OS) and an identity system (Urbit ID).
 Urbit OS enables its user to communicate directly with others using Urbit OS via their Urbit ID's.
 You can think of these like phone numbers &mdash; meaningless but memorizable, and likely to identify the same person reliably through time.

 Using Urbit requires having access to a running **ship**: an Urbit OS running